Cozumel house rentals art

 Mr. Sanchos

 This beach is south town, a few miles beyond Chankanaab Park.
 Features restaurant, bar, tables and chairs on the sand, and a long sandy beach area.
+They've joined the trend of "all inclusive."
+You can pay a fee and enjoy food, drink, nice lounge chairs, etc. OR you can go into the "cheap seats" and pay as you go.
 Not much snorkeling material here, but there are jet skis, kayaks, and wind-surfers for rent.
 The bar has a very large selection of good tequilas for sipping.

 Located several miles south of town.
 Take a taxi or a rental car or scooter.